 Hop on the ferry at Roonagh Pier, just outside Westport, over to Clare Island.
 Half the fun is in the journey, with stunning views of Clew Bay at every turn.
 It’s a swimmer’s paradise, and the beautiful Blue Flag beach near the main harbour is the most popular spot for a dip.
 Bring a picnic along and get the kids to spot the puffins and peregrine falcons that call the island home.

 No matter where you land in Mayo, kids are guaranteed to enjoy the feeling of being free in its wilds.
-Take a look at our Mayo destination page to find even more enjoyable family experiences.
+Take a look at our Mayo destination page to find even more family days out in Mayo.